 To truly reverse diabetes, we need to sustainably reduce our energy intake.
 However, it is critical to ensure you get adequate nutrients to promote satiety and prevent rebound binging that often accompanies weight loss.

 When can you claim you have reversed diabetes?

 Your doctor will diagnose you with prediabetes if you have a HbA1c greater than 6.0% and type 2 diabetes once your HbA1c hits 6.5% and above.
 Official cut offs for blood sugar and HBA1c are shown in the table below.

-However, optimal blood sugars are significantly lower than what usually considered to be “normal”.
+However, optimal blood sugars are significantly lower than what is usually considered to be “normal”.